Writings

 AltaMira Press, 1996

 I was Mitch Allen's first author when he started AltaMira.
 This book has been widely read, borrowed and not returned, and stolen from publishers' displays at museum conferences.
 Thank you for buying so many copies!
-Now, see the Second Edition, available from Rowman & Littlefield.

 Try It!
 Improving Exhibits Through Formative Evaluation